irodrigues-ss/vectorio/README.md

 #### Read and write WKT

-Working with wkt data and wkt file.
+Working with wkt data.
 Is supported geometry collection and single geometries.
 By default, the datasource is created as WGS84.

 The wkt object has some parameters: